duncanmeech/dom/README.md

 ```

 In this example a shallow DOM structure is constructed with an outer DIV element of the class '.viewer'.
 This viewer
-element has DList specific attributes: data-event-focus and data-event-blur.
+element has DOMArray specific attributes: data-event-focus and data-event-blur.
 These indicate that we are interested in
 binding the events 'focus' and 'blur' to some other object.
 When we can zip we specific the target object to bind with.
 In this case we simple pass 'this' since this method is a class instance method.
-The DList library then looks for the
+The DOMArray library then looks for the
 matching method(s) (onFocus and onBlur) and calls Node::addEventListener for each event, binding to the named handler.

 Any event can be bound to in this way.
 Just add the name of the event to the end of the attribute ( e.g. data-event-click )